levan92/grabber/README.md

 ## Usage

-1. Drag e-receipts emails from outlook into File Explorer
+1. Drag e-receipts emails from Outlook into a folder in File Explorer
-2.  `python3 run.py <filepath of folder containing .msg e-receipts>
+2.  `python3 run.py <filepath of folder containing e-receipts emails (*.msg)>

 ## Example